IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties are **encouraged to adopt temporary special measures to accelerate the achievement of equality between men and women in the enjoyment of the rights under the Covenant**.
 Such measures are not to be considered discriminatory in themselves as they are grounded in the State’s obligation to **eliminate disadvantage caused by past and current discriminatory laws, traditions and practices**.
 The nature, duration and application of such measures should be designed with reference to the specific issue and context, and should be adjusted as circumstances require.
 The results of such measures should be monitored with a view to being discontinued when the objectives for which they are undertaken have been achieved.[^47]

 ### Monitoring and Reporting
+States have an obligation to monitor and report o

 > To develop monitoring mechanisms to ensure that the implementation of laws and policies aimed at promoting the equal enjoyment of economic, social and cultural rights by men and women do not have unintended adverse effects on disadvantaged or marginalized individuals or groups, particularly women and girls[^48]

 > States parties must **provide information** regarding the actual role of women in society so that the Committee may ascertain what measures, in addition to legislative provisions, have been or should be taken to give effect to these obligations, what progress has been made, what difficulties are encountered and what steps are being taken to overcome them.[^49]